metal-juse/metal-juse.github.io/wiki/README.md

     - Modules can also be concatenated into one file and minified.
     - Modules can depend on one another.

-* `juse` adds additional features on top of the base API to support module design such as module grouping, configuration and stereotype in module definitions.
+* `juse` adds additional features on top of the base [AMD][] API to support modular design such as module stereotype and grouping.
 * `juse` provides core framework modules as services to assist with the additional design features in module definitions.
 * `juse` makes it easy to separate common reusable patterns from application modules into its own framework modules.
 * `juse` also provides framework modules as API abstraction of system resources such as DOM and XMLHttpRequest.